 Installation

-These instructions assume that you have already installed the CodeIgniter 4 app starter as the basis for your new project, set up your .env
+These instructions assume that you have already installed the CodeIgniter 4 app starter as the basis for your new project, set up your .env file, and created a database that you can access via the Spark CLI script.

 Requirements